-This report encloses recent developments and statistics of the Israeli electricity market with emphasis on the generation segment.
+This report encloses developments and statistics of the Israeli electricity market as of 2018, with emphasis on the generation segment.
 During the past year, the Israeli electricity market continued a crawling privatization process of the electricity generation segment in parallel to negotiations on a profound Electricity Market reform, which is also aimed to address the distribution and grid control segments.
 By the end of 2017, Israeli national electric generation capacity was at 17.8 GWp, with IEC making up 76.1% of total grid-connected capacity, while private producers made up the remaining 23.9%.
 In terms of electricity generation, 67.9 million kWh were produced in 2017 in the Israeli market.
 In 2017, the generation segment was relying on a mix of fuels, dominated by natural gas and coal - both utilized by the IEC as primary fuels.
 Secondary fuels of the IEC were diesel, oil fuel and methanol.
 Private generation facilities were primary relying on natural gas, while diesel, oil fuel, kerogen and renewables were secondary energy sources.

 During the past year, the Israeli electricity market continued a crawling privatization process of the electricity generation segment in parallel to negotiations on a profound Electricity Market reform, which is also aimed to address the distribution and grid control segments.
 By the end of 2017, Israeli national electric generation capacity was at 17.8 GWp, with IEC making up 76.1% of total grid-connected capacity, while private producers made up the remaining 23.9%.
 By the end of 2018, the installed capacity of private electricity generation facilities is expected to surpass 30.0% share (22.6% excluding renewables) and as much as 60.0% by the early 2020s.